mavcunha/misc/README.md

 ### Random things, scripts, configurations, tweaks and etc.

-Nothing more than a scratch pad for random things.
+Nothing more than a scratch pad for random things, definitely not safe stuff.